 Author Tags: Biography, Essentials 2010, Literary Landmarks, Medicine, Physician Author

 QUICK REFERENCE ENTRY:

-In 1954, as a medical student in Oslo, Louise Aall was deeply impressed by Albert Schweitzer’s visit to Scandinavia to receive his Nobel Peace Prize.
-She studied tropical medicine in Zurich, worked as a bush doctor in Tanganyika and received the Henri Dunant Medal from the Red Cross for distinguished service with U.N. forces during the Congo civil war in 1960.
-In 1961, when she arrived unannounced at Schweitzer’s jungle hospital in Lambaréné, Gabon, Schweitzer asked her, “And what do you want to learn from me?”
-She nervously blurted out, “I want to learn to extract teeth.”
-Some 30 years later she recalled her apprenticeship in Working with Dr. Schweitzer: Sharing his Reverence for Life (1990).
-“In my work as a psychiatrist,” she writes, “I am keenly interested in people who are role models and who serve as ego-ideals, especially for the young; but only a very few appear to be worthwhile models.”
+In 1954, as a medical student in Oslo, Louise Aall was deeply impressed by Albert Schweitzer when he came to Norway upon receiving his Nobel Peace Prize.
+She studied tropical medicine in Zurich and, in 1959, worked as a doctor in Tanganyika.
+She subsequently received the Henri Dunant Medal from the Red Cross for distinguished service with U.N. forces during the Congo civil war in 1960.
+In 1961, when she arrived unannounced at Schweitzer’s jungle hospital in Lambaréné, Gabon, she nervously blurted out, “I want to learn how to extract teeth.”
+Almost 30 years later she recalled her apprenticeship with him in her memoir, Working with Dr. Schweitzer: Sharing his Reverence for Life (1990).
+“In my work,” she writes, “I am keenly interested in people who are role models and who serve as ego-ideals, especially for the young; but only a very few appear to be worthwhile models.”